a-s-t-e-y-a/assignment-kanban/README.md

 ---

-**Note**: This is an assignment/demonstration project created for educational purposes.
-While it demonstrates various full-stack development concepts and can serve as a learning resource, it should not be used as-is for commercial or profitable ventures without significant enhancements, security audits, and proper testing.
+**Note**: This is an assignment/demonstration project.
+It should not be used as-is for commercial or profitable ventures without significant enhancements, security audits, and proper testing.